microsoft/BotFramework-Composer/docs/WIP/dialog.md

 At bot runtime, the Main Dialog is called into action and becomes an active dialog, triggering event handlers with pre-defined actions in the Main Dialog.
 As the conversation flows, a Child Dialog can be called by a Main Dialog.
 When the bot runs, Main Dialog can also be called by a Child Dialog.
 Different Child Dialogs can be called with each other as well.

 ## Anatomy of a Dialog
 In Bot Composer, each dialog is a dialog class that contains a set of event handlers which can be triggered to handle different events.
-Currently, Bot Composer provides five different triggers ([events and triggers](https://github.com/microsoft/BotFramework-Composer/blob/master/docs/triggers_and_events.md)) within a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle ConversationUpdate`, `Handle an Event: BeginDialog`, and `Handle a Dialog Event`.
+Currently, Bot Composer provides five different triggers ([Events and Triggers](https://github.com/microsoft/BotFramework-Composer/blob/master/docs/triggers_and_events.md)) within a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle ConversationUpdate`, `Handle an Event: BeginDialog`, and `Handle a Dialog Event`.
 Most Dialogs contain an event handler configured to respond to the `BeginDialog` event.
 Inside the `BeginDialog` event contain actions that should fire immediately every time the dialog starts.

 ![event handlers](./media/dialog/eventhandlers.png)